So your communications team wants you to do a podcast?

 Fifteen times out of 10 when a branded podcast has flopped it’s because it lived in isolation.
 We poor mic jockeys in our cramped studios can do a lot, but there is a point where the brand needs to support the show.

-Internal promotion, internal incentive to listen, sharing with stakeholders and then using budget to promote to the public is the difference between a vanity exercise and a really powerful tool.
+Internal promotion, internal incentive to listen, sharing with stakeholders and then using a budget to promote to the public makes the difference between a vanity exercise and a really powerful tool.

 There is nothing wrong with vanity exercises, but then accept that’s where it ends.
 If you want to see the power of this tool, it needs to be as important as your company’s website or Facebook/Twitter presence.

 Know your place in the podcast world and accept it – it’s a great place